KalidNadere/Professional-README-Generator/example/README.md

 Use npm install

 ## Usage <a name='usage'></a>
-Use with any open source Github project
+Use with open source Github project

 ## License <a name='license'></a>
 This application is covered under the MIT license.
 For more details, see the [License](https://opensource.org/licenses/MIT) file.